-The most popular blogs offer cutting-edge news and commentary, with postings running the gamut from professional publications to personal diaries.
-While this cacophony of content was once dismissed, blogging is now a respected and influential medium.
-Some might say that many of the most popular blogs have grown beyond the term, transforming into robust media enterprises.
-Consider that the political blog The Huffington Post is now more popular than all but eight newspaper sites and has a valuation higher than many publicly traded papers.
-E. Alterman, "Out of Print, the Death and Life of the American Newspaper," New Yorker, March 31, 2008; and M. Learmonth, "Huffington Post More Valuable Than Some Newspaper Cos.," DigitalNext, December 1, 2008.
-Keep in mind that this is a site without the sports, local news, weather, and other content offered by most papers.
+Given the advantages of blogs over traditional broadcast and "dead tree" print publication, it's not surprising that most mainstream news outlets also supplement their content with blogs that offer greater depth, more detail, and deadline-free timeliness.
+But they've got competition, and many of the most popular blogs have transformed into robust media enterprises.
+The political/news blog The Huffington Post grew to be more popular than all but eight newspaper sites and was acquired in 2011 by AOL for \$315 million, a valuation significantly higher than many publicly traded papers.E.
+Alterman, "Out of Print, the Death and Life of the American Newspaper," New Yorker, March 31, 2008; and M. Learmonth, "Huffington Post More Valuable Than Some Newspaper Cos.," DigitalNext, December 1, 2008; V. Kopytoff, "AOL's Bet on Another Makeover," New York Times, February 7, 2011.
+Keep in mind that this is a site that lacks much of the sports, local news, weather, and other content offered by the locals.

 Ratings like this are hard to achieve-most bloggers can't make a living off their musings.
 But among the elite ranks, killer subscriber numbers are a magnet for advertisers.
-Top blogs operating on shoestring budgets can snare several hundred thousand dollars a month in ad revenue.
-S. Zuckerman, "Yes, Some Blogs Are

-Profitable-Very Profitable," San Francisco Chronicle, October 21, 2007.
+Top blogs operating on shoestring budgets can snare several hundred thousand dollars a month in ad revenue.S.
+Zuckerman, "Yes, Some Blogs Are Profitable-Very Profitable," San Francisco Chronicle, October 21, 2007.
 Most start with ad networks like Google AdSense, but the most elite engage advertisers directly for high-value deals and extended sponsorships.